___________________________________________________________________________________________

 When I first started collecting I wanted a Model D because I thought it looked great and was old.
 I saw the patent date of 1923 and figured it must be ancient, not realizing that Advance made this model into the 1940s and maybe even the 1950s.
 My perception of "old" has also changed a bit between then and now.
 I finally got one and cherished it for several years, and then one day had an epiphany: This is a pretty common machine.
 It's good-looking and designed well, which is why Advance sold 1.28 gazillion, but I've come to think of them more as Victor Topper-type common rather than the early gem I once thought they were.
-Growing up is tough.
-I still really like it, though.
+I still like it, though.

 Some examples I've seen have "PAT PEND" stamped into the front plate where the 1923 patent date is stamped on most Advance D's.
 I assume those are earlier examples.
 Another small variation on the front plate is the shape of the wire handle; on most (including both examples above) the ends of the handle flare out, but on some the ends are curved more tightly back toward the center of the handle, forming a right angle to the front plate and a shorter radius than that on the more flared handle.
 I've noticed the shorter radius on machines with "PAT PEND" instead of the 1923 patent date, so methinks the short-radius handles are earlier.

 The red example above is one of the best-looking Advance Model D's I've ever seen.
-It's 100% original and has not one, but 2(!) decals on the globe.
+It's 100% original and has not one, but 2(!) original decals on the globe.
 Most Model D's don't have an original decal, so finding one on a globe is tough.
-The chrome machine above has an original finish in very nice condition.
+The chrome machine above has an original finish in excellent condition.
 It also has a gate, which on this machine is a nicely done vendor modification.
 The gate's not original, but the inventiveness and quality of this vendor-mod enhances the machine rather than degrades it.
 It's not a downgrade, it's a feature.

 ___________________________________________________________________________________________